Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Introduction

 The organization of this paper is as follows.
 In \cref{sec:introduction-parareal} and \cref{sec:introduction-exponential-integrators} we respectively introduce Parareal and exponential integrators.
 In \cref{sec:motivating-nls-experiment} we motivate this paper by presenting several numerical experiments involving the one-dimensional nonlinear Schr\"{o}dinger equation.
 Then, in \cref{sec:linear-stability-convergence} we introduce analytical tools for understanding the convergence and stability properties of a Parareal configuration.
-Lastly, in \cref{sec:higher-dimensional-numerical-experiments} we present additional numerical experiments that demonstrate exponential Parareal's ability to achieve parallel speedup on higher-dimensional hyperbolic and dispersive wave equations.
+Lastly, in \cref{sec:higher-dimensional-numerical-experiments}, we consider two-dimensional hyperbolic and dispersive wave equations and demonstrate that exponential Parareal can achieve reduced time-to-solution compared to serial exponential integrators.